Shepherd-ITSec/agent-bughunt/README.md

    - Press the wheel symbol on top of the copilot window and click `MCP Servers` to make sure the MCPs from the `MCPs/` directory are detected correctly

 ## Usage
-- Start the agent environment (Cursor, Copilot) and open a Playground folder.
+- Start the agent environment (Cursor, Copilot) and open the fitting Playground folder of this repo.
 - Start chatting
+  - You may for example copy the text of a simple CTF task into the chat window and tell the agent to solve it.